-During the program, students follow an intense schedule of classes, field visits, and field-based learning assignments, even during the ISP.
-Free time for pursuing an independent interest or hobby during the program will be limited.
+During the program, students follow an intense schedule of classes and field-based learning assignments.
+Free time for pursuing an independent interest or hobbies during the program will be limited.
 Your admissions counselor can advise you about particular interests you may have.
 For example, if you must keep in shape for your next athletic season, or if you play a musical instrument and want to know whether to bring it, we can help you to understand your schedule and any concerns or limitations that may exist.
-Please note that you will not have a long break during the program, such as Thanksgiving or Spring Break.

-Opportunity for independent travel during the program is limited and cannot be guaranteed due to the rigorous schedule and disruption independent travel may cause to semester responsibilities.
-Requests to travel independently will be considered on a case by case basis by the academic director.
-Further details regarding the independent travel policy can be found in the Student Handbook.
+Opportunity for independent travel during the program is limited and cannot be guaranteed due to the rigorous schedule and disruption independent travel may cause to program responsibilities.
+SIT students cannot leave Jordan during the program.
+Further details regarding the independent travel policy can be found in the Student Handbook and in the Conditions of Participation, which you signed.